-Nature of systems customers- our systems business is driven by governments and thus can be subject to significant risk, including but not limited to: the forecasting of project commencement dates and project delivery schedules, political and financial change and uncertainty, sudden cancellation and or changes to contracts without the possibility for redress, negotiation and or compensation.
-Furthermore, payment terms are frequently extended and variable and in the event of non-payment may not be collectable
+Nature of systems customers- These customers tend to be governments and thus can be subject to significant risk, including but not limited to the forecasting of project commencement dates and project delivery schedules, political and financial change and uncertainty, sudden cancellation and or changes to contracts without the possibility for redress, negotiation and or compensation.
+Furthermore, payment terms are frequently extended and variable and in the event of non-payment may not be collectable.

-We seek to manage this risk by obtaining a deep understanding of our markets, end customers and local partners which is achieved through extensive and close co-operation.
+The Group seeks to manage this risk by obtaining a deep understanding of our markets, end customers and local partners which is achieved through extensive and close co-operation.

-System execution risk - the implementation of a system contract contains a wide range of execution risks.
-We mitigate these risks through forming long term partnerships with local installation partners and investing in our customer support and system project delivery teams.
+System execution risk - The implementation of a system contract contains a wide range of execution risks including on time delivery of the Group's system and products to the desired customer specification and quality levels.
+These risks are mitigated through forming long term partnerships with local installation partners and investing in customer support and system project delivery teams.

-Attracting and retaining employees with appropriate skills - the group's ability to execute its strategy is dependent on the skills and abilities of its staff.
-We undertake ongoing initiatives to foster good staff engagement and ensure that remuneration packages are competitive in the market.
+Attracting and retaining employees with appropriate skills - The Group's ability to execute its strategy is dependent on the skills and abilities of its staff and without these appropriate skills the Group risks not being able to effectively deliver its products and systems to its customers.
+The Group manages this risk by undertaking ongoing initiatives to foster good staff engagement, by investing in its HR function and ensuring that remuneration packages are competitive in the market.